Floquet breathers in a modulated nonlinear lattice: Breathers with time modulation and

 \subsection{Period doubling $\Omega=2 \wb$}

+The subject of time-modulation is of recent interest in photonic topological insulators.
+For example, Floquet solitons, for which the intensity repeats after each driving period, were found experimentally in optical waveguide arrays with Kerr nonlinearity\,\cite{mukherjee-science2020} and period-doubled Floquet solitons were observed in a photonic topological insulator formed by an array of waveguides with a honeycomb pattern.\cite{mukherjee-rechtsman2023} For these solutions, the intensity period is doubled.
+The same happens in a helically modulated honeycomb lattice as well and a sinusoidally driven SSH lattice.
+These references show that the period-doubling phenomenon can appear in many different physical systems of interest and, in particular, photonic systems are ideal experimental devices to observe the connection between time modulation, topology, and nonlinearity.

-In the figures we can see the profile of breather and neighbors, also the evolution of the energy, which is $T_m$-periodic and therefore also $T_b$-periodic.
-There is no net gain or loss of energy every period, which indicates that the solution is a true time-crystal.
-The Floquet eigenvalues are also pictured.
-The eigenvalues corresponding to the phonons form a pair of complex conjugate bands width frequencies $\omega_i=\wb+\theta_i/T_b$, as they have the same Krein signature\,\cite{aubry2006} they form a structurally stable subset.
-There is also a close but separate eigenvalue with a localized eigenvector, and thus corresponding to the breather solution.
-It has the opposite Krein signature of the phonons, meaning it can collide with the phonon with closest frequency leaving the unit circle, which indicates that the breather is unstable and another solution exists, most likely and extended one, corresponding to the merger of the breather with the upper phonon mode.
+Period doubling also appears in our system.
+In Fig.\,\ref{fig_o2wb_profile}-bottom we can see the evolution of the breather center and its neighboring sites, also the evolution of the energy, which is $T_m$-periodic and, therefore, also $T_\text{b}$-periodic.
+This is a consequence of $u_n(T_\text{b}/2)=-u_n(0)$, $p_n(T_\text{b}/2)=-p_n(0)=0$, the energy being a function of $u_n^2$ and $\cos(\Omega t)=1$ at values of $t$ that are integer multiples of $T_{b}/2$.
+There is no net gain or loss of energy every $T_\text{b}/2$ with a relative precision of $10^{-9}$ after 100 breather periods using a symplectic integrator.\cite{sanzsernabook1994} The Floquet eigenvalues are also pictured in Fig.\,\ref{fig_floquetextended}-top-left.
+The eigenvalues corresponding to the phonons form a pair of complex conjugate bands width frequencies $\omega_n=\wb+\theta_n/T_\text{b}$, as they have the same Krein signature,\cite{aubry2006} they form a structurally stable subset.
+There is also a close but separate eigenvalue with a localized eigenvector shown in Fig.\,\ref{fig_floquetextended}-bottom, that corresponds to the breathing mode, a type of internal breather mode as explained in Sec.\,\ref{sec:stability} .
+It has the opposite Krein signature of the phonons, meaning it can collide with the phonon with the closest frequency leaving the unit circle, which indicates that the breather is unstable and another solution exists.
+As shown in Sect.\,\ref{sec:frequencydependence}, in some cases the new solution corresponds to a breather in quadrature, i.e., with a difference of phase of $\pi/2$, with the modulation function.